msuscens/Kitty-Masters/README.md

     a.
 Amend truffle-config.js, to read projectId from secret json file
     b.
 Amend .secret file to use json format (and rename secrets.json)

+21. Minor refactor of website's getting of user's wallet account Now uses: let accounts = await web3.eth.getAccounts() Instead of: let accounts = await window.ethereum.request({method: 'eth_accounts'}) The window.ethereum.request call may have been a factor in the issue experienced where accounts were being requrned as a empty array (see NOTE under 19 above).